 DISCLAIMER: This content is provided for informational purposes only and is not intended as legal, accounting, tax, HR, or other professional advice.
 You are responsible for your own compliance with laws and regulations.
 You should contact your attorney or other relevant advisor for advice specific to your circumstances.

 The staff schedule holds a ton of power in a restaurant.

 In front of house, servers want the shifts that bring the most tips.
 In back of house, the cooks need to be comfortable working the stations you’ve assigned them to, which isn’t always a given.
-Both groups need time off, and sick days and emergencies can’t be avoided.
+Employee needs should come first – both groups need time off, and sick days and emergencies can’t be avoided.